Comparing Movie Magic Scheduling and Gorilla Scheduling

 Calendar in Movie Magic

-Another feature in Gorilla Scheduling is the ability to e-mail any report, including the Stripboard, the Call Sheet, the Shooting Schedule, the Day out of Days report, etc., automatically from Gorilla to your Cast & Crew with a click of a button.
+the Shooting Schedule, the Day out of Days report, etc., automatically from Gorilla to your Cast & Crew with a click of a button.

-Both Gorilla and Movie Magic has a Day out of Days report (DOOD).
-This is an essential production report that shows you the days that a Cast Member is needed for the shooting schedule.
-To learn more about what a DOOD report is, click the link below:
+shows you the days that a Cast Member is needed for the shooting schedule.
+To learn more about what a DOOD report is, click the

 These are the basic comparisons when it comes to Breakdown Sheets, Shoot Days, and the Stripboard in both programs.
-Beyond these features, some of the additional features that Gorilla Scheduling has that Movie Magic does not, include the Actors & Crew module.

-Gorilla Actors Crew
+Actors & Crew module.

 Actors & Crew in Gorilla

 Gorilla also has a Location module.
-Perfect for creating your locations, attaching photos, and attaching scenes to that location, including entering crucial location information that any Location Manager or Location Scout needs to gather for a film production.
+Perfect for creating your locations, attaching photos, and attaching scenes to that location,

 Locations in Gorilla